Amnesty International action for economic, social and cultural rights

 What is Amnesty International doing?

-For nearly 50 years, Amnesty International and its millions of supporters around the world have been working to address the most pressing human rights issues of the day.
+For over 50 years, Amnesty International and its millions of supporters around the world have been working to address the most pressing human rights issues of the day.

 In the 21st Century, the widespread denial of economic, social and cultural rights remains among the world's most pressing human rights concerns.